-You are here: Infothek - Around the Cardiovascular System - Blood Pressure and Pulse
+You are here: Infothek - All about the Heart and Circulatory System - Blood pressure and pulse

-The regulation of blood pressure in the body is subject to complex mechanisms that are not yet fully understood.
-Nevertheless, the most important factors leading to the development of high blood pressure are known today.
-It is clear that there is not just one reason why blood pressure becomes too high.
-The causes of the most common form of hypertension, essential hypertension, can be found both genetically and in individual lifestyle factors, such as unhealthy diet, lack of exercise, obesity, and also chronic stress.
-Part of these regulatory mechanisms is influenced by hemodynamic factors (pressure in the vessels).
-The pulse describes the number and intensity of impulses sent out by the heart, which can be felt in the arteries and is given per minute.
-It plays a crucial role in the pressure conditions in the blood vessels.
-However, heart rate and pulse rate can also differ if not all beats are strong enough to trigger a pressure wave in the arteries.
+The body's blood pressure control is governed by complex mechanisms that are still not fully understood.
+However, the main factors that lead to high blood pressure are known today.
+It is clear that there isnt a single reason why blood pressure becomes too high.
+The causes of the most common form of high blood pressure, essential hypertension, are found both in genetics and in lifestyle factors such as unhealthy diet, lack of exercise, overweight, and also chronic stress.
+Part of these regulatory mechanisms is influenced by hemodynamic factors (pressure within the blood vessels).
+The pulse describes the number and strength of the heart's beats that can be felt in the arteries and is given per minute.
+It plays a key role in the pressure inside the blood vessels.
+Heart rate and pulse rate can differ, however, if not every beat is strong enough to create a detectable pressure wave in the arteries.

-The three reference values of hemodynamic blood pressure control are heart rate (or pulse rate), stroke volume, and peripheral resistance.
-The heart rate is in a normal range of 60 to 80 beats per minute.
-Stroke volume is the amount of blood ejected from the heart into the periphery per systole.
-This averages 70 milliliters or 0.07 liters.
-Cardiac output is the product of stroke volume and pulse.
-This means that with a pulse of 60 beats per minute, more than four liters of blood are processed by the heart, which corresponds approximately to the total blood volume of the body (about five liters on average).
+The three main hemodynamic factors that control blood pressure are heart rate (or pulse rate), stroke volume, and peripheral resistance.
+A normal heart rate is between 60 and 80 beats per minute.
+Stroke volume is the amount of blood the heart pumps out with each beat.
+On average that's 70 milliliters, or 0.07 liters.
+Cardiac output is the product of stroke volume and heart rate.
+That means that with a heart rate of 60 beats per minute, the heart pumps more than four liters of blood per minuteroughly the total blood volume of the body (about five liters on average).

-Blood pressure (RR) is the product of cardiac output and peripheral resistance (flow resistance).
-The formula can be simplified as follows: RR = HR x SV x PR (HR = heart rate; SV = stroke volume; PR = peripheral resistance).
-This formula allows for the explanation of certain hemodynamic behaviors of one or the other measurement value.
-An observed phenomenon is, for example, the sudden acceleration of the pulse after the administration of antihypertensives (blood pressure-lowering medications), which lower peripheral resistance in the tissues by causing vasodilation (so-called alpha-blockers).
-A decrease in peripheral resistance brings about a simultaneous decrease in blood pressure according to the formula.
-The body then compensatorily increases heart rate and, to a limited extent, stroke volume.
-This mechanism explains why tachycardia ("racing heart") is listed as one of the most common side effects in the package inserts of alpha-blocker type antihypertensives.
+Blood pressure (BP) is the product of cardiac output and peripheral resistance.
+Put simply, the formula looks like this: BP = HR x SV x PR (HR = heart rate; SV = stroke volume; PR = peripheral resistance).
+This formula helps explain how changes in one measure affect the others.
+One observed effect, for example, is the sudden increase in heart rate after giving certain blood-pressure-lowering drugs that reduce peripheral resistance by widening blood vessels (so-called alpha-blockers).
+Lowering peripheral resistance will, according to the formula, lower blood pressure.
+The body then compensates by increasing heart rate and, to a limited extent, stroke volume.
+This explains why (compensatory) tachycardia (fast heartbeat) is listed as one of the most common side effects for alpha-blockers in package leaflets.

 Before taking: